 Geotechnical Instrumentation and Vibration Monitoring

-Scott's responsibilities at Ivey include design and forensic analysis of HVAC, plumbing, fire protection and energy management systems.
-He performs site inspections, testing, research, product analysis, cost estimating and is responsible for writing reports and testifying in depositions, hearings and trials.
+Mr. Shreve joined Ivey Engineering in 2014.
+His primary responsibilities include forensic analysis of HVAC, plumbing, fire protection and energy management systems.
+He also performs site inspections, testing, research, product analysis and cost estimating, and is responsible for writing reports and testifying in depositions, hearings and trials.

 Philip J. Isaak, PE, P.Eng., DCDC, RCDD, SMIEEE, is an expert witness, consultant & trainer in the design, construction, procurement, implementation, commissioning & operations of information technology, telecommunications & critical data center facilities.
 Mr. Isaak provides clear analysis for complex disputes, incorporating industry standards, best-practices and over 20 years of consulting & training expertise working with clients located in 28 countries and territories across 6 continents.